-- D. NT, Neighborhood Transition Overlay - 1.
-Purpose
+D. NT, Neighborhood Transition Overlay

-The purpose of the NT, Neighborhood Transition Overlay is to provide for appropriate development and redevelopment in neighborhoods that offer a mixture of residential housing types and provide for a gradual transition from more intense non-residential uses in the I, Industrial District, MS, Main Street Overlay, and HS, Henderson Street Overlay.
+The purpose of the NT, Neighborhood Transition Overlay is to provide for appropriate development and redevelopment in neighborhoods that offer a mixture of residential housing types and provide for a gradual transition from more intense nonresidential uses in the I, Industrial District, MS, Main Street Overlay, and HS, Henderson Street Overlay.

-- 2. Boundaries and Applicability - a.
+- a.
 The NT, Neighborhood Transition Overlay boundaries are depicted below. - b.
 Within the boundaries of the NT, Neighborhood Transition Overlay, the standards of the NT, Neighborhood Transition Overlay apply to any building or property. - c.
-The City Council may extend or modify the boundaries of the NT, Neighborhood Transition Overlay through the process outlined in section 5.05. - 3.
-New Development, Redevelopment, and Allowed Uses - a.
-Uses in the NT, Neighborhood Transition Overlay is governed by the underlying zoning district (see section 3.03) with the following exceptions: - (1) On any block, Single-Family Detached Residential uses are allowed and Duplex is allowed by Specific Use Permit (SUP) where not allowed by right in the underlying zoning. - (2) On any corner lot zoned SF and bounded by at least two (2) public streets, Townhome and Nonresidential Uses may be allowed by SUP.
+The City Council may extend or modify the boundaries of the NT, Neighborhood Transition Overlay through the process outlined in subsection 5.05. - 3.
+New Development, Redevelopment, and Allowed Uses

+Uses in the NT, Neighborhood Transition Overlay are governed by the underlying zoning district (see subsection 3.03) with the following exceptions:

+- a.
+On any block, Single-Family Detached Residential uses are allowed by right and Duplex uses are allowed by Specific Use Permit (SUP) where not allowed by right in the underlying zoning. - b.
+On any corner lot zoned SF and bounded by at least two (2) public streets, Townhome and Nonresidential Uses may be allowed by SUP.